 You will get an inspection card with your issued permit.
 The inspection card has information on the inspections your project needs.
 The inspection card also has the IVR number needed to schedule inspections.
 After the inspectors approve all the work done, your permit status is final.
 Read more about commercial permit inspections, residential permit inspections and today's residential inspections.

-If you did the work differently than what was on the plans, the inspector may ask for a revision.
+If you did the work differently than what was on the plans, the inspector may ask for a permit revision.
 You will need to submit the plans with the changes for review again.
 The reviewers will check that the changes also meet the code.
-Revisions go through the same permit review and inspection process.
+Permit revisions go through the same permit review and inspection process.